Amersfoort: Water

 The river Eem (pronounced roughly "aim") begins in Amersfoort, and the town has a port for inland water transport.
 The Eem connects to the nearby Eemmeer (Lake Eem).
 The Valleikanaal drains the eastern Gelderse Vallei and joins with other sources to form the Eem in Amersfoort.

 Local government

-The municipal council of Amersfoort consists of 39 seats, which are divided as follows:
+The municipal council of Amersfoort consists of 39 seats.
+The municipal council elections are held every 4 years.
+As of 2022, the seats are divided as follows: